EvernodeXRPL/evernode-sdk/hotpocket/tutorial-instance-sync.md

 The colors contract is using nodejs "process" module to print the command line arguments passed to the app.
 It is also stating that the node executing the contract is a part of the UNL by checking whether the node's public key is included in the UNL public key list.

-Let's pass some arguments we need to edit the contract configuration using `hp.cfg.override` file.
+In order to pass CLI arguments to our app, we need to edit the contract configuration using `hp.cfg.override` file.

 ### hp.cfg.override